 To determine the SDK version, unzip the SDK framework and look in the zip file.

 Audience Studio follows industry privacy standards for users who opt out of targeted advertising.

 When the Audience Studio SDK on either Android or iOS platforms detects a user has turned off tracking, the user id is set to DNT (Do Not Track).

 This ID disables all data tracking and anonymizes the user.

 See user instructions to disable tracking:

-How do I submit my iOS app with Salesforce DMP if it does not serve ads?
+How do I submit my iOS app with Salesforce Audience Studio if it does not serve ads?

 Many iOS apps that do not serve ads have no problem passing Apple's app review.

 In your submission, see the The Advertising Identifier (IDFA) section of this article:

 The Audience Studio SDK uses IDFA as an ID, therefore on submission, check Yes, this app uses the Advertising ID.